Substra/substra/docs/debugging.md

 Functions that create a new asset (they start with `add`) only create local assets.
 To differentiate between a local asset and a remote one, look at their key (or pkhash): for local assets, it starts with `local_`.

-Local assets are saved in-memory, so they are deleted at the end of the script.
+Local assets are saved in-memory, they have the same lifetime as the Client object (deleted at the end of the script).

 ### Dependency between assets